bigsnarfdude/hbase-coprocessor-example/README.md

-#HBASE and Algebird on EMR
+#HBASE and Algebird on EMR *This class is not thread safe for reads nor write.*

 <img src="https://bigsnarf.files.wordpress.com/2015/10/screen-shot-2015-10-04-at-5-42-19-pm.png" alt="fucking hot">